VelislavKarastoychev/euriklis-sortlib/DOCUMENTATION.md

 // returns {array, indices};
 SortLib.sort_object_array_by_property(array, property, mode, algorithm, show_warnings, test);
 ```
 The array has to be an object array, the property has to be a string or a string array, depending on the structure of the object, the mode as above is a boolean variable or has to be equals to "increase" or "decrease".
-The show_warnings and test are both boolean variables and by default are false.
+The "show_warnings" and "test" method parameters are both boolean variables and by default are set to false.
 If test is true, then the array will be checked for correct structure.

 Example: